aarontyler1/deep-rl-trading/README.md

 # An Application of Deep Reinforcement Learning to Algorithmic Trading

+This repository contains the experimental code and results from my MSc dissertation at the **University of Bristol**.
+It explores the application of **Deep Reinforcement Learning (DRL)** to algorithmic trading, benchmarking classical strategies against modern RL agents.

+Implemented strategies include:
+* **Classical trading strategies**: Buy & Hold, Sell & Hold, Trend Following, Mean Reversion.
+* **TDQN (Trading Deep Q-Network)**: a DRL agent adapted for trading.
+* **TPPO (Trading Proximal Policy Optimization)**: a novel DRL agent developed in this research to improve adaptability in volatile markets.

+The framework provides:
+* Market data downloading & augmentation
+* Custom trading environment
+* Training and evaluation of RL agents
+* Benchmarking with metrics such as **Sharpe ratio, Sortino ratio, maximum drawdown, and profitability**

+---

-Experimental code supporting the results presented in the scientific research paper:
+Experimental code is supporting the results presented in the scientific research paper:
 > Thibaut Théate and Damien Ernst.
 "An Application of Deep Reinforcement Learning to Algorithmic Trading."
 (2020).
 > [[arxiv]](https://arxiv.org/abs/2004.06627)